Need help with your Discussion

 • Second, you need to select members of your bargaining team.
 You will select four supervisors from the attached document (supervisors.pdf).
 Discuss why you selected each supervisor, and compare/contrast their conflict management styles.
 Each supervisor must have a different conflict style.
 Explain how each supervisor can contribute to conflict resolution strategies used during negotiation.

 Your case study must be a minimum of three pages in length, not counting the title and reference pages.
-Your case study should present an insightful and thorough analysis with strong arguments and evidence.
+Your case study should present an insightful and thorough analysis with solid arguments and evidence.
 You must use three academically reliable sources to support your analysis.

 Order Solution Now